tattsandcats26/DSPP/README.md

 In the future, the patterns conveyed could be drilled into further.
 For example, investigating PC as it stood out on Screenshot 6 and how it compared for the genres/ratings.
 Alternatively, games could be grouped into Indie, AA and AAA games to determine any significant differences in ratings.
 Games are categorised dependent on the budget, team and resources available.
 Indie games have much smaller team and budget, whereas AAA games have huge budgets and develop larger games (Inlingo, 2024).

-The next steps would be to import the data into Python and investigate statistical significance of the results to determine if the percentage gap is as big as Power BI portrays (Screenshot 3) as there are limits to the statistical modelling Power BI can achieve that would be more suited to Python.
+The next steps would be to import the data into Python and investigate statistical significance of the results to determine if the percentage gap is as big as Power BI portrays as there are limits to the statistical modelling Power BI can achieve that would be more suited to Python.
 However, due to time constraints Power BI was used to show conceptual modelling and how the features (genres, platform and release year) interacted with the scores.
 Scikit-learn could be used within Python to complete logistic regression by building a train/test model with the stated features and the significant score gap to determine accuracy, recall and precision scores of the model and adjust the parameters if needed.

-It’s important to remember that reviews are subjective and just because a game is reviewed with ‘Universal Acclaim’ (Screenshot 5) does not mean every player will enjoy it.
+It’s important to remember that reviews are subjective and just because a game is reviewed with ‘Universal Acclaim’ does not mean every player will enjoy it.
 Similarly, a game that is rated poorer does not mean players will dislike it, but there is more power in rating a game poorly and swaying players away from it.
 Critics could potentially have bias in some reviews such as monetary incentives, but there is an ethical need to be as fair as possible for the player.
 There is potential for further exploration with this data to know what factor affects review scores the most.

 ### References
 * Adel, M. (2026) Metacritic Games Dataset, Kaggle.
 Available at: https://www.kaggle.com/datasets/mohamedasak/metacritic-games-dataset (Accessed: March 16 2026).